Hans Wehrmann

 Hans Wehrmann (born 9 May 1964 in Hanover) is a German businessman, inventor, and author of literature in scientific management.

 Early life

 Wehrmann started his career during his schooldays as an independent entrepreneur by dealing in used refrigerators, stoves, and washing machines.
 He studied economy in German and French at Fribourg University in Switzerland, achieving a Dr. rer. pol.
-Additionally he held a Master of Business Administration (MBA) of the university INSEAD in Fontainebleau, France.
+Additionally, he held a Master of Business Administration (MBA) of the university INSEAD in Fontainebleau, France.
 He covered the costs for his studies in Switzerland and for the MBA program by founding a publishing house as well as organizing management and recruiting seminars.

 Business career

-He worked for Boston Consulting Group in Germany, afterwards founding the Certina Holding AG and growing it into an international conglomerate.
+Wehrmann worked for Boston Consulting Group in Germany, afterwards founding the Certina Holding AG and growing it into an international conglomerate.

-Furthermore, he is board member of L'Osteria.
+Furthermore, Wehrmann is board member of L'Osteria.

 Scientific career

-As a scientist he works on the integration of systems and evolutionary theory into economic science and the dynamics of organizational development and strategic alliances.
+As a scientist, Wehrmann works on the integration of systems and evolutionary theory into economic science and the dynamics of organizational development and strategic alliances.